-This marketing strategy can take many forms, including text messages, mobile apps, mobile websites, and mobile ads.
+This marketing strategy can take many forms, including text messages, mobile apps, websites, and ads.
 One of the benefits of mobile marketing is that it allows you to deliver highly targeted messages to your audience.

 You can personalize your messages based on the location, interests, and demographics of your target audience.
 This ensures that your message will be relevant and engaging.

 Another benefit is that it is highly efficient and cost-effective.
 Because people are always carrying their mobile devices with them, you can reach them anytime, anywhere.

 This means you don’t have to waste time and money on traditional advertising channels that may not reach your target audience.
 Mobile marketing is an essential part of any marketing strategy, and it should be used to complement other marketing efforts.
 If you’re not already using mobile marketing, now is the time to start.

 Here is the strategy Slack is using according to its 2021 financial statements:

 “We deploy various marketing strategies and tactics to drive initial awareness and adoption.
 These include brand advertising, public relations, digital marketing campaigns, free trials of our paid plans, product localization, in-product customer education, and a website designed to teach new users about Slack.”